-Insolvency Professional agencies are designated to regulate Insolvency Professionals.
-These agencies enrol Insolvency Professionals, provide pre-registration educational course to its enrolled members and enforce a code of conduct for their functioning.
-They also issue 'authorisation for assignment' to the IPs enrolled with them.
+Insolvency Professional Agencies are designated to regulate Insolvency Professionals.
+These agencies conduct examinations to enroll Insolvency Professionals and enforce a code of conduct for their functioning.
 In exercise of powers conferred by the Insolvency and Bankruptcy Code, 2016, the Insolvency and Bankruptcy Board of India (IBBI) has framed the following regulations to regulate the working of Insolvency Professional Agencies (IPAs):

-- The Insolvency and Bankruptcy Board of India (Model Bye-Laws and Governing Board of Insolvency Professional Agencies) Regulations, 2016 and - The Insolvency and Bankruptcy Board of India (Insolvency Professional Agencies) Regulations, 2016.
+- · The Insolvency and Bankruptcy Board of India (Model Bye-Laws and Governing Board of Insolvency Professional Agencies) Regulations, 2016 and - The Insolvency and Bankruptcy Board of India (Insolvency Professional Agencies) Regulations, 2016.